xinhuang/xinhuang.github.com/data/posts/2014-01-18-a-better-way-to-integrate-nant-with-jenkins.md

-"title": "A better way to integrate NAnt with Jenkins" "tags": ["NAnt", "Jenkins", "CI"]
+title = "A better way to integrate NAnt with Jenkins" tags = ["NAnt", "Jenkins", "CI"] layout = "post"
-"layout": "post"
 ---

 ## Use NAnt by NAnt plugin of Jenkins